-Planning activities proposed to be funded by the CDBG program must meet the national objectives of serving primarily low- to moderate-income person or preventing or eliminating the presence of slums and blight (see Guidelines, pages 9-10) and should align with the objectives outlined within Montana’s Annual Action Plan which include: supporting existing Montana communities; investing in vital public infrastructure; enhancing Montana’s economic competitiveness; promoting equitable, affordable housing in Montana; and reducing homelessness in Montana.
+Planning activities proposed to be funded by the CDBG program must meet the national objectives of serving primarily LMI person or preventing or eliminating the presence of slums and blight (see Guidelines) and should align with the objectives outlined within Montana’s Annual Action Plan which include: supporting existing Montana communities; investing in vital public infrastructure; enhancing Montana’s economic competitiveness; promoting equitable, affordable housing in Montana; and reducing homelessness in Montana.
 General Community Planning activities (e.g. Growth Policies, CIPs, Community Needs Assessments, etc.) are assumed to meet a CDBG national objective.
-Community Planning Staff will review all applications to determine that the proposed project meets these objectives.
+Community MT’s review team will review all applications to determine that the proposed project meets these objectives.

 Meeting a CDBG National Objective

 Identify the type of planning activity you are proposing for CDBG funding.
 Check the appropriate box and follow the instructions for providing the required information and documentation.
-If you have any questions about what type of planning activity you are proposing, please contact the CDD staff.
+If you have any questions about what type of planning activity you are proposing, please contact the Community MT staff.

 General Community Planning activity

-If you checked this box, please provide a map of the service area for the proposed planning activity and describe in the Project Description (below) how the activity will, to the greatest extent possible, benefit low- and moderate-income persons and, if applicable, aid in the prevention or elimination of slums and blight.
+If you checked this box, please provide a map of the service area for the proposed planning activity and describe in the Project Description (below) how the activity will, to the greatest extent possible, benefit LMI persons and, if applicable, aid in the prevention or elimination of slums and blight.

-Site-specific and will meet the national objective of benefitting low- and moderate-income persons (LMI)
+Site-specific and will meet the national objective of benefitting LMI persons

 If you checked this box, use the National Objective Worksheet (Exhibit 4) to provide the required information and documentation.